Caleb-Mantey/design-patterns-in-js/Readme.md

 ```

 #### MailerSmtpService - ( Enhanced )
-To support the open-closed principle we remove the `smtp_service_connection` method from our `MailerSmtpService` class and rather we pass the method through a constructor method, then in a subclass (`PostMarkSmtpService` and `SendGridSmtpService`) that inherits from `MailerSmtpService` we call the `constructor` method of the base class with `super(smtp_connection_implementaion)` and we pass an implementation of the `smtp_service_connection` which handles the smtp connection depending on smtp provider in use.
+To support the open-closed principle we remove the `smtp_service_connection` method from our `MailerSmtpService` class and rather we pass the method through a constructor method, then in a subclass (`PostMarkSmtpService` and `SendGridSmtpService`) that inherits from `MailerSmtpService` we call the `constructor` method of the base class with `super(() => {})` and we pass a method which handles the smtp connection depending on smtp provider in use.

 ```javascript
     class MailerSmtpService{